Music Intent

 Please click the link below to see our end of year singing assembly, where Reception to Year 4 classes performed songs they had been working on in curriculum music lessons:

-All children come into music lessons listening to music.
+All children come into either music lessons or Singing Assembly listening to music.
 In EYFS, KS1 and LKS2, the music we choose encourages children to explore their opinions, allowing them to reflect and respond to music in their own way, through movement, or by describing their thoughts, ideas and feelings.
-In KS2 we have a “Composer of the Month” where the children listen to music from a wide range of composers.
+In KS2 we have a “Composer of the Month” where the children listen to music from a wide range of composers, moving chronologically from 1600 to the present day, allowing them to develop some understanding of how music has changed over time.
+We also have "Music of the Week" with a different genre focus each half term, to listen to as we come into Assemblies or in the classroom.
 We aim to broaden children’s horizons through music they may not have experienced before.
 The composers cover a range of styles, genres, genders and cultures.
 They are encouraged to listen quietly, and focus on the moment and their own responses.
 This leads to wider discussions based on their own thoughts and opinions as well as focused listening questions.

 All our children are given many opportunities to perform both in and out of the classroom.
-Live performances with an audience include EYFS and KS1 Nativity, Y3/4 Christmas Show, Y5/6 Leaver’s Show and concert opportunities for our Choir, Orchestra and instrumentalists to perform.
+Live performances with an audience include EYFS Nativity and KS1 Christmas Concerts, Y3/4 Christmas Show, Y5/6 Leaver’s Show, Key Stage 2 "Springbank's Got Talent" plus Christmas and Summer concert opportunities for our Choir, Orchestra and instrumentalists to perform.
 We aim for all children to be involved, to experience real life as a musician or performer.
 We hope that these opportunities make a difference in their lives, and help them to grow in confidence, perseverance and resilience.

 Students are exposed to a wide range of music opportunities in the classroom, with the chance to learn to play both glockenspiel and keyboard.
 Pupil premium students, and all students benefit from wider opportunities beyond the curriculum, with options to take part in: